Global Trachoma Mapping Project

 Until now, however, it was difficult to know exactly where the main efforts to eradicate this disease were concentrated and what the results were, but in February 2016 the Global Trachoma Mapping Project (GTMP http://www.sightsavers.org/gtmp/)a true atlas of risk.

-GTMP is an investigation that started in December 2012 at the initiative of Sightsavers, a UK charity working in the field of vision prevention, and with the support of over 53 organisations including 30 Departments of Health, the London School of Hygiene & Tropical Medicine, the International Trachoma Initiative, the WTO and over 20 non-profit organisations.
-The project was funded to the tune of £10.6 million by the UK government and co-funded to the tune of approximately £6 million by USAID.
+GTMP is a survey that started in December 2012 at the initiative of Sightsavers, a British charity committed to visual prevention, and with the support of over 53 organisations including 30 Ministries of Health, the London School of Hygiene & Tropical Medicine, the International Trachoma Initiative, the WTO and over 20 non-profit organisations.

 There is some good news: